YAZ64MT/ModelReplacer/thunderstore/README.md

-# Global Objects for Majora's Mask: Recompiled
+# Model Replacer for Majora's Mask: Recompiled

 This is a mod for Majora's Mask: Recompiled that can be used to easily replace vanilla models by injecting the different models as objects are loaded into the game.